- Tip #1 - Oxygen-producing plants

 Tip #1 – Oxygen-producing plants

-The basic biology thought us that every plant produces oxygen, even though some do it more than others do:
+The basic biology taught us that every plant produces oxygen, even though some do it more than others do:

 Tip #2 – Ventilate regularly